Lilieyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ddisplay number of lines in /etc/passwd that are not in the pattern root
+display number of lines in /etc/passwd that are not in the pattern bin